Updated as of February 11, 2022

 - For USAC accounting, recordkeeping, backup and administrative purposes.

-We may also transfer information to third-party service providers and business partners to the extent necessary to help us comply with our legal and contractual obligations, to provide information and services to prospective and current USF participants, and to perform related business services such as hosting our website or managing e-discovery.
+We may also transfer PII or other information to third-party service providers and business partners to the extent necessary to help us comply with our legal and contractual obligations, to provide information and services to prospective and current USF participants, and to perform related business services such as hosting our website or managing e-discovery.
 Third-party service providers and business partners are not authorized to use or disclose the information except as necessary to provide services to us.

 In addition to the circumstances described above, USAC may also disclose or share information collected from and about you: